How Jalore Rajputs Snatched Back Somnath Booty and Shivalinga from Khilji Army

 Khilji authorized Punju to injure Biram Dev to death during the game.
 The arm wrestling match started.
 The handsome, striking, and valorous Rajput prince easily defeated Punju, who was the strongest court wrestler of the Sultan.

-Alauddin Khilji asked for Biram Dev’s hand in marriage with his daughter Firoza.
+Alauddin Khilji sent messengers with a marriage proposal to Kanhadadev asking for Biram Dev’s hand in marriage with his daughter Firoza.
 At the same time, Khilji also pointed out that to marry Firoza, Biram Dev should convert to Islam.
-Biram Dev pretended to agree and said he would come back with a marriage procession.
-He sought some time for the preparations.

 Kanhadadev expressed displeasure over the Muslim army of Khilji camping in his territory.
 He also learnt how they sacked temples in Gujarat and had imprisoned Hindus.
 He learnt how they plundered and looted Somnath temple.
 Kanhadadev sent a huge army to attack the Muslim army.
 Jalore army succeeded in defeating the enemy.
 They snatched the booty along with the Shivalinga and set free the Hindu prisoners.